Investigating the roles of hydrophobicity and electrostatics in the particle-scale dynamics and rheology of dense microgel suspensions: Results and Discussion

-\subsection{Modif{ying} hydrophobicity and electrostatic interaction{s} in aqueous PNIPAM suspensions {by incorporating} additives:}
+\subsection{Modifying hydrophobicity and electrostatic interactions in aqueous PNIPAM suspensions by incorporating additives:}

-{A}lteration{s} in particle hydrophobicity due to the incorporation of additives in aqueous PNIPAM suspension was quantified by performing FTIR measurements as discussed in section 2.4.
-Fig.~\ref{2}(a) shows that the measure of hydrophobicity, {$f_{A}$,} increases with {both} temperature and additive concentration.
-Experiments and MD simulations have reported that the introduction of osmolytes like sucrose in {the} aqueous medium increases the hydrophobicity of PNIPAM particles~\cite{narang2017unexplored}.
+The alteration in particle hydrophobicity due to the incorporation of additives in aqueous PNIPAM suspension was quantified by performing FTIR measurements as discussed in section II.3.
+Fig.~\ref{1}(a) shows that the measure of hydrophobicity, {$f_{A}$,} increases with both temperature and additive concentration.

-{Sucrose, being highly hydrophilic, displaces water molecules from the hydration shell of PNIPAM particles.} The dehydration of PNIPAM particles in the presence of sucrose facilitates intramolecular hydrogen bonding in PNIPAM particles, leading to {a} coil to globule transition~\cite{narang2017unexplored}.
-Additionally, a minor contribution to hydrophobicity also comes from the direct interaction between the amide moieties of the particle and sucrose, which reduces the number of hydrogen bonding sites available between water molecules and PNIPAM particles~\cite{narang2017unexplored}.
-This results in an increase in particle hydrophobicity with an increase in sucrose concentration as seen in Fig.~\ref{2}(a).
+{Previous e}xperiments and MD simulations have reported that the introduction of osmolytes like sucrose in an aqueous medium increases the hydrophobicity of PNIPAM particles~\cite{narang2017unexplored}. {Sucrose, being highly hydrophilic, displaces water molecules from the hydration shell of the particles.} Dehydration in the presence of sucrose facilitates intramolecular hydrogen bonding in the PNIPAM particles, leading to a coil to globule transition~\cite{narang2017unexplored}.
+Additionally, a minor contribution to hydrophobicity also comes from direct interactions between the amide moieties of the particle and sucrose, which reduces the number of sites available for hydrogen bonding between water molecules and the PNIPAM particles~\cite{narang2017unexplored}.
+This results in an increase in particle hydrophobicity with an increase in sucrose concentration as seen in Fig.~\ref{1}(a).